What AI does HubSpot use? A complete guide to Breeze AI

 Think of the Breeze Copilot as your helpful assistant that follows you around inside HubSpot.
 It’s a conversational tool designed to help you with all the little things.
 You can ask it to summarize a long email chain with a customer, draft a quick follow-up, or pull key details from a contact record so you’re prepped for a call.

 It pops up across the Marketing, Sales, and Service Hubs, offering help that’s relevant to what you’re doing at that moment.
-Its main purpose is to help you spend less time on tedious tasks and more time on work that actually requires your brain.
+Its main purpose is to help you spend less time on tedious tasks and more time on high-value work.

 Breeze Agents: Automating workflows